 In this webinar we will examine several of the most important California privacy laws, some of which have inspired similar laws in other states, some that act as an effective national standard, and some that are less widely known but could result in liability for the unwary.
 We will discuss entities to which the laws apply, the primary requirements of each law, and the potential for liability if requirements are not met.
 The panel also will discuss how California is impacting actions in other states and at the federal level.

-The live presentation of this webinar was approved for 1.0 hour of general CLE credit in California and Illinois and 1.2 hours of general CLE credit in Missouri.
-1.0 hour of general CLE credit in New York and Texas is pending.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+The live presentation of this webinar was approved for 1.0 hour of general CLE credit in California, Illinois, New York, and Texas and 1.2 hours of general CLE credit in Missouri.
+CLE credit is no longer available for this recording.

 July 21, 2021